Try, and try again.

 Does it seem ungrateful to feel grateful I didn’t succeed?
 Something I put so much emotion, time, heart ache, longing into?
 So much wishing and hoping and thinking and praying.
 Planning and dreaming (thanks Dusty).
 Not to mention money.

 But sometimes I do feel grateful, and perhaps that’s some kind of survival instinct, or self-preservation instinct, or that it just gets exhausting after a while to feel sad.
-I’m generally a half-glass-full kinda gal.
+I’m generally a glass-half-full kinda gal.

 It helps to think of all the hardships success would have brought.
 Doing it all by myself.
 Being really, really poor for quite a while.
 Being housebound.
 Being exhausted, all the time.
 Being lonely.
 It might have been really hard on my body, given my age (have I mentioned I hate that word?).
 And it would have wrecked my boobs, which I’m quite fond of, despite the major cyst/minor cancer scare incident.